YupItsZac/jQuery.exLink/README.md

 **hostCompare** - New in version 1.2.0, set this as true to identify external links based on a hostname comparison.
 If false, which is the default case, exLink will identify the external links based on protocol information.
 By default, this is disabled.
 Ex: hostCompare: true

+**noFollow** - New in version 1.2.5, set this to true to prevent search engines from following the identified external URLs.
+If false, search engines will recurse as expected thorugh the external links.
+By default, this is false.
+Ex: noFollow: false

 ######Visual Options